This disorder may be caused by food allergies.

 Treatment of Eosinophilic Esophagitis

 Changes in diet

 Adults are given proton pump inhibitors (PPIs), which are drugs that reduce production of stomach acid and can reduce symptoms.
 In children, changes in diet are often effective, but PPIs are typically used if changes to the diet have not helped.

 Doctors may instruct people to change their diet.
-People can follow a diet that eliminates wheat, dairy, fish/shellfish, peanuts/tree nuts, eggs, and soy (see elimination diet Diagnosis A food allergy is an allergic reaction to a particular food.
-Food allergies are commonly triggered by certain nuts, peanuts, shellfish, fish, milk, eggs, wheat, and soybeans.
-Symptoms vary by... read more ).
+People can follow a diet that eliminates wheat, dairy, fish/shellfish, peanuts/tree nuts, eggs, and soy (see elimination diet Diagnosis ).
 This diet is the most often recommended diet for eosinophilic esophagitis and is better and simpler than eliminating foods based on the results of skin and blood allergy tests.
+Variations of this diet, where only two or four foods are eliminated, can be tried.
 The elemental diet, in which people get most of their nutrition in a liquid form usually composed of amino acids, fats, sugars, vitamins, and minerals, is successful in both adults and children but is often not practical in adults.